BeWe11/rasa_composite_entities/README.md

 $ curl --request POST --header 'content-type: application/x-yml' --data-binary @train_http.yml --url 'localhost:5000/train?project=test_project'
 $ curl -XPOST localhost:5000/parse -d '{"q": "I am looking for a red shirt with stripes and checkered blue shoes", "project": "test_project"}'
 ```

+## Caveats

+Rasa NLU strips training files of any custom fields, including our "composite_entities" field.
+For our component to access this information, we have to circumenvent Rasa's train file loading process and get direct access to the raw data.

+When training through the Rasa's train script, the train file paths are fetched through the command line arguments.

+When training through the HTTP server, we exploit the fact that Rasa NLU creates temporary files containing the raw train data.
+Be aware that this creates a possible race condition when multiple training processes are executed simultaniously.
+If a new train process is started before the previous process has reached the CompositeEntityExtractor, there is a chance that the wrong train data will be picked up.

+## Similar projects

+There is a [pull request](https://github.com/RasaHQ/rasa_nlu/pull/1475) on Rasa NLU's Github page trying to implement composite entities.
+The request was closed without merging.
+The underlying code is available as a [rasa component](https://github.com/Revmaker/innatis).
+However, the repository is currently lacking documentation and the implementation seems to be more limited than ours.

 ## License